 - Average close time -- This KPI is highly dependent upon the unique nature of your products or services, and types of customers.
 Again the trend is key here, both individually and collectively, and across territories and segments.
 Progress on reducing this measurement yields more time for more opportunities.

 - Sales win percentage -- While Hubspot has done research into sales win percentage for many industries, your actual number is likely affected by distinctive business factors.
 Are you getting the right leads to convert?
 Can you address specific issues with people or process to get a higher rate?
 Time spent losing sales can’t be recovered, so analyzing your win rate is a crucial sales KPI to monitor

 - Total won/lost sales -- Maybe your win percentage looks good on paper, but are there enough wins and is that sales volume typical and growing?
+What is average deal size or sale value?
 This quantity metric is another opportunity to look at win efficiency for individuals, territories, and segments, regardless of whether you are in B2B or B2C sales.

 4. Organize Important Prospect/Customer Information